Last updated on February 18th, 2024 at 10:25 pm

 You’ll even enjoy your time away from work more when you know you’ve finished everything (or at least the most important things) on your list.

-There are so many more benefits to using a planner than the obvious.
+There are so many more benefits of using a planner than the obvious.
 Are you using one?
 Has our list given you any new ideas about how to get more from your planner?